 Efficient drainage is one of the important concepts in gardening, yet continues to be only vaguely understood by many gardeners.
 If your garden acts up in the drainage side of things, you’ll probably end up with a war zone of a garden – some plants that seem to thrive on the extra “hydration,” while others literally drown in their roots.
 It can be frustrating to have an uncooperative yard, but take heart – tis not so difficult to manage drainage, if you know what to do in differing wet or dry situations.
+The solution is in creating a raised bed.

 Before you buy a plant, ensure its drainage requirements won’t be in conflict with other plants or areas/patches in which you’re planting it in.
 Some plants thrive in more water, others don’t.